actualbudget/docs/docs/contributing/writing-docs.md

 ## Document Guidelines

 Below are some basic guidelines on how the documentation should be formatted.
-Everyone has their own writing style, but the layout of the documents should be the same across all documents.
+Everyone has their own writing style, but we aim to keep the style of the documentation the same across the site.

 ### Language